-We give a docker-like cache for an entire VM.
-You can run your entire stack in Layer, even if it doesn't run in Docker.
-All you have to do is make one or more Layerfiles, which look like a Dockerfiles and each will set up a CI pipeline.
+We use a docker-like cache for an entire VM.
+You can run your full stack in Layer, even if it doesn't run in Docker.
+All you have to do is make one or more Layerfiles, which look like Dockerfiles and each will set up a CI pipeline.

 Within half a day, I had gotten a kubernetes stack running inside of a Layerfile.
 Staging servers to view websites running inside Kubernetes came in less than a minute.
 It was clear within the first couple runs that LayerCI was skipping unnecessary steps and reducing our test times.— Julian Mazzitelli, CIO at